 For those with mobility issues, there are several assistive devices available.
 Smart thermostats can be activated by remote control or even by voice command, thereby eliminating the need to get up to adjust temperature settings.
 Such devices can also be monitored remotely by caregivers to ensure that temperatures in the homes of older ones remain comfortable and safe.

 Similarly, personal emergency response systems enable seniors to quickly get the assistance they need in case of emergency.
-Some devices can be set to call, not only emergency responders, but also caregivers and family who need to be notified in the event of an emergency.
+Some devices can be set to call, not only emergency responders but also caregivers and family who need to be notified in the event of an emergency.

 5) Other Assistive Technologies

-Other available smart technology include landline and mobile phones equipped with large, high-visibility displays that are both easy to see and manipulate with stiff fingers; keyless entry locks for those with arthritic hands, and curtains or blinds that can be operated with remote control devices.
+Other available smart technologies include landline and mobile phones equipped with large, high-visibility displays that are both easy to see and manipulate with stiff fingers; keyless entry locks for those with arthritic hands, and curtains or blinds that can be operated with remote control devices.

 For an increasing number of older adults, smart technology is a way to remain independent for as long as possible.
-For smart technologies already available, stay in touch with our technology posts.